viniciuscatelani/Employee-Churn/README.md

 #### Predictive Insights (Correlations)
 -   Features like **OverTime**, **JobRole**, and **StockOptionLevel** showed the strongest correlation with attrition and were the most important features in the predictive model.
 #### Causal Insights (Causes)
--   **The Overtime Illusion:** While `OverTime` was the top predictor, its direct causal effect on attrition was found to be very small **(~1%)** after controlling for a comprehensive set of confounders.
-This suggests overtime is more of a symptom of other underlying issues than a primary cause itself.
+-   **The Overtime Illusion:** overtime is not just correlated with attrition but is a powerful, direct causal driver of an employee's decision to leave (+ 67.1%).
+The magnitude of this effect is the largest we've identified, suggesting that addressing the factors that lead to overtime is one of the most critical and impactful actions the company can take to improve employee retention.
 -   **Direct Causal Drivers:** Low **Environment Satisfaction** (+11%) and **Frequent Business Travel** (+9.9%) were identified as significant, direct causal drivers of an employee's decision to leave.
--   **Complex Factors:** The causal link between **Work-Life Balance** and attrition was found to be statistically insignificant, suggesting a more complex relationship heavily influenced by unobservable factors like employee resilience.
+-   **Complex Factors:** The causal link between **Work-Life Balance** and attrition (+15.7%) was found to be as a significant, direct causal driver of employee's attrition.
 ---

 ## ⚙️ How to Run